hakushakuu/TEAM04/README.md

 # TEAM04
 Memories of TEAM 04 in Software Engineering Class of 2021 - 2022.
+Hello, try lang. -w